 Are Oranges The Only Cause Of Stomach Upset?

-If your baby is gassy or fussy or is spitting, it is not necessary that your orange consumption is responsible.
+If your infant is gassy or fussy or is spitting, it is not necessary that your orange consumption is responsible.
 All babies have days when they get gassy or become fussy whether you breastfeed them or not.
 Sometimes, your baby’s digestive systems might be so sensitive that no matter what you feed your baby, she will experience stomach upset.
-Therefore, you need not think that the fussiness is because of your diet and stop having oranges.
+Therefore, you need not think that the fussiness is because of your maternal diet and stop having oranges.
 Consult your doctor and find out what leads to these symptoms.

-Treating Gas Problems in Babies:
+Treating Gas Problems In Babies

 To alleviate any gas problems your little angel may face, try some simple tips we list here: